SzymonNowakowski/DMRnet/README.md

  identified bugs in DMRnet with data coming from [Insurance data set](https://www.kaggle.com/c/prudential-life-insurance-assessment/data).
  Please consult the comments in the file for more detailed information.
-- `hard_case_GLAMER_insurance.R` - the only outstanding (not fixed) case of GLAMER computation failure known to me at present resulting from [`LAPACK` bug in `dgesdd` routine](https://github.com/Reference-LAPACK/lapack/issues/672) with data isolated from
+- `hard_case_GLAMER_insurance.R` - the only outstanding (not fixed) cases of GLAMER computation failure known to me at present.
+One of them results from [`LAPACK` bug in `dgesdd` routine](https://github.com/Reference-LAPACK/lapack/issues/672) with data isolated from
  [Insurance data set](https://www.kaggle.com/c/prudential-life-insurance-assessment/data).